openreplay/documentation/content/deployment/deploy-aws.md

 You're all set now, OpenReplay should be securely accessible on the subdomain you just set up.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).

-### Or bring/generate your SSL certificate
+### Bring/generate your SSL certificate (option 2)

+Alternatively to creating a load balancer, you can bring (or generate) your own SSL certificate.

 If you don't have a certificate, generate one for your domain (i.e. openreplay.mycompany.com) using Let's Encrypt.
-Connect to OpenReplay EC2 instance, run `helm uninstall -n nginx-ingress nginx-ingress` then execute `bash openreplay/scripts/certbot.sh` and follow the steps.
+Connect to OpenReplay EC2 instance, run `helm uninstall -n nginx-ingress nginx-ingress` then execute `bash openreplay/scripts/certbot.sh` and follow the steps (but first make sure your subdomain points to the instance using its public IP).

 Open the `vars.yaml` file with the command `vi openreplay/scripts/helm/vars.yaml` then substitute:
 - `domain_name`: this is where OpenReplay will be accessible (i.e. openreplay.mycompany.com)